chef/chef-web-docs/content/install_chef_air_gap.md

 bootstrapping a node.
 It should point to your custom template within the `bootstrap` directory.

-Now that `knife` is configured, copy the SSL certificates from your Chef Infra Server to your trusted certificates:
+Now that `knife` is configured, copy the TLS/TLS/SSL certificates from your Chef Infra Server to your trusted certificates:

 ```ruby